motherjones/story-tools/README.md

 # Mother Jones's Storytelling Tools

-### Add your data to the tool you want

-On the tool's README section, open the Spreadsheet Template link.
-When it opens in Google Docs, go to ``File > Make a Copy``

-Name your project, then go to ``File > Move to Folder > Mother Jones Drive > folder for your beat``

-Replace the data in the spreadsheet with the data for your project.
-Check the README for any rules for changing column names, order, and so on

-``File > Publish to the Web`` Publish just the sheet with your data.
-Make sure that automatic republishing is turned on.
-Notice the URL that's created after you hit Publish; you'll need that later.

-Grab a copy of the tool you want from Mother Jones's GitHub page.
-Open up the copy's files in a text editor (a program for editing HTML, CSS, and javascript files).
-Open up the spreadsheet template

 ## Setting Up Your Machine

 To use these tools, there are a few things you'll need to download or set up on your machine.